This is the 10th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 However, if you are making them, for example, to go on cakes for your business, you wouldn’t have the time to spend being so very careful with them, and of course, they may not travel on a cake without breaking if you were sending it to a venue.

-I’m adding another couple of ribbon picks to fill in any gaps and taping them onto the stem.
+I’m adding another couple of ribbon picks to fill in any gaps and tape them onto the stem.

 Now, I need to trim the stem, but I’m leaving enough wire to put it in the cake.
 I’m wrapping it very well with the tape so that no wire is left exposed.